gtk-rs/gtk4-rs/book/src/main_event_loop.md

 After reference cycles we found the second disadvantage of GTK GObjects: They are not thread safe.

-## More async
+## Embed blocking calls in an `async` context

-We've seen in the previous snippets that spawning an async block or async future on the `glib` main loop can lead to more concise code than running tasks on separate threads.
+We've seen in the previous snippets that spawning an `async` block or `async` future on the `glib` main loop can lead to more concise code than running tasks on separate threads.
-Let's focus on a few more aspects that are interesting to know when running async functions with gtk-rs apps.
+Let's focus on a few more aspects that are interesting to know when running `async` functions with gtk-rs apps.

-For one, blocking functions can be embedded within an async context.
+For one, blocking functions can be embedded within an `async` context.
 In the following listing, we want to execute a synchronous function that returns a boolean and takes ten seconds to run.
-In order to integrate it in our async block, we run the function in a separate thread via `spawn_blocking`.
+In order to integrate it in our `async` block, we run the function in a separate thread via `spawn_blocking`.
 We can then get the return value of the function by calling `await` on the return value of `spawn_blocking`.

 Filename: <a class=file-link href="https://github.com/gtk-rs/gtk4-rs/blob/master/book/listings/main_event_loop/6/main.rs">listings/main_event_loop/6/main.rs</a>